25% of Canadians experience loss at some point in their expectant journeys.

 - Student reference guide (online access)

-- 8 hour onsite training with experienced bereavement doula
+- 8 hour onsite or online training with experienced bereavement doula

 - Exam fees